 Karl Stolley is Associate Professor of Digital Writing & Rhetoric in the Department of Humanities at the Illinois Institute of Technology in Chicago.
 Stolley teaches courses on web design and development, information architecture, and humanizing technology.
 He directs Gewgaws Lab, a digital design and development research group and physical lab space dedicated to investigating open-source technologies.
 Stolley is the author of the book How to Design and Write Web Pages Today (Greenwood Press, 2011; 2nd edition under contract).
 His publications have appeared in IEEE Transactions on Professional Communication, Journal of Business and Technical Communication, and Kairos.
 In this proposed institute, Stolley is responsible for contributing to the seminar sessions on rhetorical and technical design issues and working one-on-one with authors to help them build their projects.
 His Twitter handle is @karlstolley.

-Demi Fuentes Ramirez is a first year Professional Writing and Editing graduate student at WVU and the Associate Director of KairosCamp.
+Demi Fuentes Ramirez is a second-year Professional Writing and Editing graduate student at WVU and the Associate Director of KairosCamp.
 She is a teaching assistant and a research assistant.
 If she is not working on a current project, you can find her reading a book, listening to music, or playing at the dog park with friends.
 Her Twitter handle is @demiYfuentes.